royyandzakiy/clasp-boilerplate/README.md

 8. press run ▶️ in the Apps-Script console (don't forget to refresh the page beforehand!)

----
+## Testing

-9. (bonus) for all modules developed in app script expected to be tested, you must add the line below
+- (bonus) for all modules developed in app script expected to be tested, you must add the line below
     ```javascript
     // src/module_name.js
     // ...